Flameis/CS362-Team3/Beaver_Botanica.md

 Backend Team:

-* make sure database can hadle filtering and search.
+* make sure the database can handle filtering and search.

 Front End Team: